-- 5.3 The monitoring fee excludes all legal costs associated with the preparation of s106 agreements. - 5.4 The Council starts managing and monitoring each s106 Agreement/Unilateral Undertaking from the moment it is signed.
+5.2 The Council starts managing and monitoring each s106 Agreement/Unilateral Undertaking from the moment it is signed.
 This is a complex process with multiple trigger points and obligations.
 The Council employs a Planning Obligations Monitoring and Implementation Officer dedicated to overseeing this complex programme and ensuring the successful delivery of the planning obligations.